 Humid Air Over Dry Air

-Most of you will have no choice with this, depending where you live, but I notice something else.
+Most of you will have no choice with this, depending on where you live, but I notice something else.
 When the air is humid here in Thailand – like it is 98% of the year, my colds are much less severe.
 When the air is dry – my common colds are uncommonly worse.
-Right now it is dry here in Southern Thailand, and maybe that’s why this weak cold has held on for 5 days, and wasn’t gone in 24 hours like most of my colds.
+Right now it is dry here in Southern Thailand, and maybe that’s why this weak cold has held on for 5 days and wasn’t gone in 24 hours like most of my colds.

 Some Great Spicy Thai Foods to Feed Your Cold: